[Internal Study Group Report] We held an introductory hands-on session on Terraform!

 Conclusion

-Terraform is a tool that has the power to dramatically change the way infrastructure is built.
+Terraform is a tool with the power to significantly change the way infrastructure is built.

 We hope to continue creating a space where we can share these learning opportunities in the future!